 In addition to balancing all the flavors and textures outlined below, pay attention to a few other aspects of your salad:

-OXO Good Grips Little Salad & Herb Spinner, $27.95 on Amazon
+OXO Good Grips Little Salad & Herb Spinner, $24.99 from Amazon

 One of the best reviewed salad spinners for a reason.

-Lipper International Acacia Wood Serving Bowl, $22.89 on Amazon
+Lipper International Cherry Finished Wavy Rim Serving Bowl, $36.63 from Amazon

 An elegant vessel for serving your salad.